alinarohulia/molecular-clustering/README.md

 # Molecular Clustering Using RDKit Butina Module

 ## Project Description
-This project provides Python code to cluster features and fragments of a given molecular structure.
+This project provides Python code to cluster features (by their type and distance) and fragments (by distance between centroids) of a given molecular structure.

 **Required Input:**
 A `.sdf` file containing molecular blocks with 3D coordinates.